jasperlinthorst/reveal/README.md

 - cmake -DBUILD\_DIVSUFSORT64:BOOL=ON -DCMAKE\_BUILD\_TYPE="Release" -DCMAKE\_INSTALL\_PREFIX="/usr/local" ..
 - make install

-Libdivsufsort should now be installed into your default installation directory (most likely /usr/local/lib).
+Libdivsufsort should now be installed into your default installation directory (most likely /usr/local/lib)..

-2 - Build and install REVEAL
+2 - Build and install REVEAL..
 If libdivsufsort is installed, REVEAL can be installed by executing the following command:

 **python setup.py install**